infinum/qa-handbook/Automation/Python/Pytest tips & tricks.md

 ### Importing custom plugins

-On occassion you will have to, or want to, create a custom plugin.
+On occasion you will have to, or want to, create a custom plugin.
 Or just extract some of the code from `conftest`.
 For pytest to discover the plugin, it has to be somehow specified in a `conftest` file.

 For example, you decided to add custom `html_report` and `slack` plugins.